PubInv/TriadBalance/README.md

-# TriBalance Interactive GUI Elements
+# Triad Balance Interactive, Respsonsive Diagram

 Because this is an interactive demo, please go to [https://pubinv.github.io/TriadBalance/TriadBalanceDemo.html](https://pubinv.github.io/TriadBalance/TriadBalanceDemo.html), which has an extensive demo and a <a href="https://jsfiddle.net/RobertLRead/o1vnfrh7/">JSFiddle</a>.